 - a.
-In the B, CC, RC, LI, PD, AGH and AP zoneing districts, a solid material fence or wall or a combination of earthen berms, fences and walls shall be constructed between land uses when adjacent to a residential zone or district.
+In the B, CC, RC, LI, PD and AP zoning districts, a solid material fence or wall or a combination of earthen berms, fences and walls shall be constructed between land uses when adjacent to a residential zone or district.
 Outside storage in the nonresidential and multi-family districts shall be fully screened with a solid material wall or a combination of earthen berms, fences, walls and evergreen plant materials. - b.
-All fences shallmust be kept in good repair.
+All fences must be kept in good repair.
 Fence posts and all vertical members of a fence shall be plumb.